endless-sky/endless-sky-wiki/CreatingMissions.md

 Beginning in **v.
 0.10.0**, a mission can define an "apparent payment" which is used in the job board when sorting available jobs.
 If no apparent payment is given, the payment of the "on complete" action of the mission will be used.
+Additionally, if an apparent payment is given, its value will be used for the text replacements in the display name, description, blocked, and clearance messages of the mission, as well as in any `on *` actions that do not have their own payment.

 ```html
 boarding